CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/records.md

 ### VerboseRecords

-Represents more in depth information about the running of commands or scripts that occurs during PowerShell's execution.
+Represents detailed or diagnostic information, output when running a PowerShell command or script.

 | | |
 |--------------------|---------------------------|